 Isolation precautions for patients with herpes zoster — The CDC recommends that all patients with disseminated zoster and immunocompromised patients with dermatomal zoster be placed in the same isolation precautions as those with varicella described above .

 In contrast, the CDC recommends that HCP who care for immunocompetent patients with dermatomal zoster use standard precautions alone, without airborne and contact isolation precautions [26,28].
 A description of standard precautions is presented elsewhere.
-(See "General principles of infection control", section on 'Standard precautions'.)
+(See "Infection prevention: Precautions for preventing transmission of infection", section on 'Standard precautions'.)

 Suspected airborne or droplet transmission has been reported which suggests that covering herpes zoster lesions with gauze may sometimes be inadequate to prevent aerosolization of varicella virus in immunocompetent hosts [10,11,13,14,16].
 However, we support the current CDC recommendations, as only a few reported infections have occurred when CDC recommendations were followed.
 (See 'Transmission from persons with zoster' above.)

 EVALUATION OF EXPOSURE AMONG PERSONNEL — All personnel potentially exposed to varicella, disseminated zoster, and uncovered lesions of localized zoster in the community or health care setting/workplace should be evaluated as soon as feasible by the Occupational Health Service, and VZV infection in the source patient should be confirmed.

 For all exposures, the potential for VZV acquisition should be assessed.
 The risk varies based upon the duration and proximity of the exposure, the immune status of the health care worker and patient, and the type of disease.